Why Start a Blog in 2020?

 But that sucks.
-Much like how music aggregation services harm artists, content aggregation services harm content creators for all the same reasons: content creators live or die by the hands of these huge, powerful tech companies, and only the big players at the top (which aren't even content creators, but rather just companies that own them) have any real chance at getting their content noticed since they're the only ones with enough money to employ tactics like:
+Much like how music aggregation services harm artists, content aggregation services harm content creators for all the same reasons: content creators live or die by the hands of these huge, powerful tech companies, and only the big players at the top have any real chance at getting their content noticed.
+This is because big corporations are the only ones with enough money to employ tactics like:

 Paying for Preferential Treatment

-- Google, Facebook, Twitter, and other content aggregators allow people to pay to get their content seen by a wider group of people
+- Google, Facebook, Twitter, Reddit, and other content aggregators allow people to pay to get their content seen by a wider group of people.

 Paying for Advertising and Sponsorships

 - It's criminally easy to pay a few hundred people to post reviews about your content, acting as real, unbiased customers, and have it appear like the general population is genuinely interested in your product.
-Companies exploit websites like reddit and twitter using this technique all the time
+Companies exploit websites like reddit and twitter to manufacture a positive consensus about a product all the time.

 These tactics, plus many more, mean that groups and organizations with deep enough pockets and influence wield significant power on these content aggregation platforms.
 For example, take a look below at a screenshot I took of Reddit's "Top Post" as of November 19th 2020, around noon.
 It's literally just a thinly-veiled advertisement for a pizza chain:

 Does anyone think that this advertisement for pizza reached it's top spot organically?
 Do we really think 34,000 people saw this and thought to themselves that this post was so compelling, that they thought to upvote it over all other pictures they saw that day?
 Or is it possible that the company that owns this pizza chain employed one or more of the methods I mentioned above?